 Swiss Re reported last month that profit fell 91 percent to $83 million in the second quarter as the Zurich-based reinsurer booked a $1 billion loss in the quarter after agreeing to sell its U.S. Admin Re holding company to Prudential Plc.
 (PRU) The company has said it plans to double the size of its corporate solutions business, which sells direct insurance to companies, by 2015.

 “With less-than-attractive valuations for many reinsurers, we expect a very active capital-management strategy with a number of share buybacks,” David Priebe, vice chairman of Guy Carpenter, the reinsurance broker of Marsh & McLennan Cos.
-(MMC), said in Monte Carlo.
+(MMC:US), said in Monte Carlo.
 “If you’re not trading above book value, it’s difficult to make an acquisition accretive.”

 The Stoxx 600 Insurance Index (SXIP) is currently valued at 0.86 times its companies’ book value, or firms’ assets minus liabilities.
 That compares with an average book value of 1.20 for members of the comparable utilities index and 1.48 for the telecoms benchmark.